2187Nick/BlockPiano/README.md

 yarn chain
 ```

+🔏 Edit your smart contract `BlockPiano.sol` in `packages/hardhat/contracts`

+Change the _owner address in the constructor argument.

 In a third terminal window, deploy contracts:
 ```
 yarn deploy
 ```

+Add sound to to each note:

+On the contrat page the owner can set the audio for each note.

+Convert an mp3 audio file into base64(Needs to be less than 3 seconds).
+There are free online converters.

+Paste the base64 data into the desired note field.
+Click send and approve the transaction.

 🌍 You need an RPC key for production deployments/Apps, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js`

-🔏 Edit your smart contract `BlockAudio.sol` in `packages/hardhat/contracts`

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`